 Renae Reese, Executive Director

-Renae lives in Hartford with her husband and two daughters.
-Email: email@example.com
+She lives in Hartford with her husband David, where they occasionally are visited by their two far-flung daughters.
+Email: Renae@ctneweconomy.org

 Rev. Scott Marks, Co-founder